coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/README.md

    );
    ```

-4. If you are trying out the devcontainers functionality, we provide a pre-made `ExampleDevcontainersComponent`.
+4. If you are trying out the dev containers functionality, we provide a pre-made `ExampleDevcontainersComponent`.
 You can include it like so:

    ```tsx
    // Update imports